Specific Smart Features and Technology Beyond just tracking your Zs, smart mattresses come packed with features designed to actively improve your sleep environment. Think of it as a bed that works for you, not just one you lie on. These technologies can do everything from adjusting your position to

 If cost is a concern, you might start with a supportive bed like those in our best mattress for back pain guide or explore whether are memory foam mattresses good for your sleep style before upgrading to a smart mattress

-Is Sleep Tracking Data Actually Useful?
+So, Is Your Sleep Data Actually Useful?

 Tracking your sleep can definitely help you spot patterns.
 It’s helped me understand how factors like temperature and bedtime routines affect my rest.
 But, sometimes, people become overly reliant on this data.
 Worrying too much about perfecting your sleep can ironically cause insomnia.